 Beyond the immediate safety concerns, regular testing is often a legal requirement.
 Local municipalities across Metro Detroit mandate annual tests to protect the public water supply from widespread contamination.
 A single faulty device in the system can compromise the water quality for an entire neighborhood.
 Staying on top of these tests keeps you compliant with local regulations and helps you avoid potential fines or, in some cases, interruptions to your water service.
 It’s a small, proactive step that provides huge peace of mind, ensuring your water is safe and your property meets all local codes.
 Our certified team at Mr. Pipey specializes in backflow preventer repair and testing, making it easy to stay protected and compliant.

-Protect Your Water from Contamination
+Keep Your Drinking Water Safe from Contamination

 The number one goal of a backflow test is to confirm your prevention device is working correctly to keep contaminants out of your water.
 When water pressure in the main lines drops—say, from a water main break or firefighters using a nearby hydrant—it can create a reverse siphon effect.
 Without a functioning backflow preventer, this can pull harmful substances like pesticides from your lawn, chemicals from a boiler system, or bacteria from stagnant water back into your clean water supply.
 This isn’t just a minor inconvenience; it’s a serious health hazard that can lead to waterborne illnesses.
 Regular testing is your first line of defense, ensuring that the water you use for drinking, cooking, and bathing remains safe and pure.